Pitting corrosion: Depassivation of the protective layer

-The process of pit nucleation is initiated by the depassivation of the protective oxide layer isolating the metal substrate from the aggressive solution.
-The depassivation of the protective oxide layer is the less properly understood step in pitting corrosion and its very local and random appearance probably its most enigmatic characteristic.
-Mechanical or physical damages may locally disrupt the protective layer.
-Crystalline defects, or impurity inclusions, pre-existing in the base metal material can also serve as nucleation points (especially metal sulfide inclusions).
-The chemical conditions prevailing in the solution and the nature of the metal, or the alloy composition, are also important factors to take into consideration.
+The process of pit nucleation is initiated by the depassivation of the protective oxide layer isolating the metal substrate from a corrosive solution.
+The depassivation step is the least-understood step in pitting corrosion, and can be triggered by a variety of factors.
+Mechanical or physical damage may locally disrupt the protective layer.
+Crystalline defects, or impurity inclusions, pre-existing in the base metal material can also serve as nucleation points (metal sulfide inclusions in particular).
+The chemical conditions prevailing in the solution and the nature of the metal, or the alloy composition, of course, have a strong influence as well.

 Several theories have been elaborated to explain the depassivation process.
 Anions with weak or strong ligand properties such as chloride (Cl^{−}) and thiosulfate (S_{2}O_{3}^{2−}) respectively can complex the metallic cations (Me^{n+}) present in the protective oxide layer and so contribute to its local dissolution.
 Chloride anions could also compete with hydroxide ions (OH^{−}) for the sorption onto the oxide layer and start to diffuse into the porosity or the crystal lattice of the oxide layer.
 Finally, according to the point-defect model elaborated by Digby Macdonald, the migration of crystal defects inside the oxide layer could explain its random localized disappearance.
 The main interest of the point-defect model is to explain the stochastic character of the pitting corrosion process.